cisagov/manage.get.gov/.github/ISSUE_TEMPLATE/developer-onboarding.md

 ## Installation

 There are several tools we use locally that you will need to have.
-Tools marked with * need to be requested through the DHS IT portal when operating on a DHS device

 - [ ] [Cloudfoundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html#pkg-mac)
   - If you are using Windows, installation information can be found [here](https://github.com/cloudfoundry/cli/wiki/V8-CLI-Installation-Guide#installers-and-compressed-binaries)